7405shaileen/ccgc5501-bigiamchallenge-writeup/challenge2.md

 ### write a short analysis about the IAM policy here
 ```
 * What do I have access to?
+Receive messages (sqs:ReceiveMessage)
+Send messages (sqs:SendMessage)
 * What don't I have access to?
+Modify IAM policies related to the queue.
 * What do I find interesting?
+The IAM policy is too permissive.
+Attackers could read sensitive messages or inject malicious commands.
 * etc
 ```

 ## Solution
-Detailed steps to the flag
+Run the following command to see if you can access the SQS queue The flag: {wiz:you-are-at-the-front-of-the-queue}

 ## Reflection
 * What was your approach?
+The exposed queue allowed me to receive messages
 * What was the biggest challenge?
+Finding the SQS queue URL
 * How did you overcome the challenges?
+Testing AWS commands step-by-step
 * What led to the break through?
+The ability to retrieve messages without authentication confirmed that the queue lacked proper access control.
 * On the blue side, how can the learning be used to properly defend the important assets?
+Ensure only trusted applications or roles have sqs:ReceiveMessage permissions.